 Builds Visual Studio project with the given parameters.
+It will call tools.msvc\build\command().

-- project\file (Required): Path to the .sln file. - targets (Optional, Defaulted to None): List of targets to build. - upgrade\project (Optional, Defaulted to True): Will call devenv to upgrade the solution to your current Visual Studio.

-- build\type (Optional, Defaulted to None): Use a custom build type name instead of the default settings. build\type one. - arch (Optional, Defaulted to None): Use a custom architecture name instead of the settings.arch one.
-It will be used to build the /p:Configuration= parameter of MSBuild.
-It can be used as the key of the platforms parameter.
-E.g. arch="x86", platforms={"x86": "i386"} - force\vcvars (Optional, Defaulted to False): Will ignore if the environment is already set for a different Visual Studio version. - parallel (Optional, Defaulted to True): Will use the configured number of cores in the conan.conf file or tools.cpu\count(): - In the solution: Building the solution with the projects in parallel. (/m: parameter). - CL compiler: Building the sources in parallel. (/MP: compiler flag) - toolset (Optional, Defaulted to None): Specify a toolset.
+- project\file (Required): Path to the sln file. - targets (Optional, Defaulted to None): List of targets to build. - upgrade\project (Optional, Defaulted to True): Will call devenv to upgrade the solution to your current Visual Studio. - build\type (Optional, Defaulted to None): Optional.
+Defaulted to None, will use the settings. build\type - arch (Optional, Defaulted to None): Optional.
+Defaulted to None, will use settings.arch - force\vcvars (Optional, Defaulted to False): Will ignore if the environment is already set for a different Visual Studio version. - parallel (Optional, Defaulted to True): Will use the configured number of cores in the conan.conf file (cpu\count): - In the solution: Building the solution with the projects in parallel. (/m: parameter) - CL compiler: Building the sources in parallel. (/MP: compiler flag) - toolset (Optional, Defaulted to None): Specify a toolset.
 Will append a /p:PlatformToolset option. - platforms (Optional, Defaulted to None): Dictionary with the mapping of archs/platforms from Conan naming to another one.
 It is useful for Visual Studio solutions that have a different naming in architectures.
 Example: platforms={"x86":"Win32"} (Visual solution uses "Win32" instead of "x86").
 This dictionary will update the default one:

-- use\env (Optional, Defaulted to True: Applies the argument /p:UseEnv=true to the MSBuild call. - vcvars\ver (Optional, Defaulted to None): Specifies the Visual Studio compiler toolset to use. - winsdk\version (Optional, Defaulted to None): Specifies the version of the Windows SDK to use. - properties (Optional, Defaulted to None): Dictionary with new properties, for each element in the dictionary {name: value} it will append a /p:name="value" option. - output\binary\log (Optional, Defaulted to None): If set to True then MSBuild will output a binary log file called msbuild.binlog in the working directory.
-It can also be used to set the name of log file like this output\binary\log="my\log.binlog".
-This parameter is only supported starting from MSBuild version 15.3 and onwards. - property\file\name (Optional, Defaulted to None): When None it will generate a file named conan\build.props.
-You can specify a different name for the generated properties file.
+- use\env (Optional, Defaulted to True: Applies the argument /p:UseEnv=true to the msbuild() call. - vcvars\ver (Optional, Defaulted to None): Specifies the Visual Studio compiler toolset to use.

+- winsdk\version (Optional, Defaulted to None): Specifies the version of the Windows SDK to use. - properties (Optional, Defaulted to None): Dictionary with new properties, for each element in the dict {name: value} it will append a /p:name="value" option.
-Note: The MSBuild() build helper will, before calling to MSBuild, call tools.vcvars\command() to adjust the environment according to the settings.
-When cross-building from x64 to x86 the toolchain by default is x86.
-If you want to use amd64\x86 instead, set the environment variable PreferredToolArchitecture=x64.